art-w/deque/README.md

 by H. Kaplan and R. E. Tarjan, journal of the ACM 31:11-16 (1999) 1709-1723 https://doi.org/10.1145/324133.324139

-Following the paper, this package provides 3 implementations of double-ended queues where you can push, pop and append elements at both ends of the list:
+Following the paper, this package provides 3 implementations of double-ended queues which let you push, pop and append elements at both ends of the list:

 | Module  | cons | uncons | snoc | unsnoc          | append          |
 |---------|:----:|:------:|:----:|:---------------:|:---------------:|